Zantac Breast Cancer Cases Reviewed Nationwide

 Zantac and Breast Cancer Risk

-Zantac (ranitidine) was introduced in 1983, as the first member of a new class of medications, known as histamine H2-receptor antagonists (H2 blockers).
-It has been widely marketed as a safe treatment for heartburn, acid indigestion, sour stomach, gastroesophageal reflux disease (GERD) and other conditions.
-However, it now appears that Zantac side effects may carry serious cancer risks, including an increased risk of breast cancer.
+Zantac (ranitidine) was introduced in 1983 as the first drug in a new class of medications known as histamine H2-receptor antagonists (H2 blockers).
+It was widely marketed as a safe and effective treatment for heartburn, acid indigestion, sour stomach, gastroesophageal reflux disease (GERD), and other related conditions.
+However, subsequent findings raised concerns that Zantac side effects may include serious cancer risks, including an increased likelihood of breast cancer.

 • Breast Cancer